Last updated on June 23rd, 2022 at 04:30 am

 Performance testing – the purpose of performance tests for the application is to detect any potential bottlenecks in the performance or any possible glitches.
 It also suggests solutions and measures mitigate the identified issues, and verifies if the application is ready for the market.

 Node testing – in order to ensure smooth cooperation and integration of all nodes in the blockchain application, all the heterogeneous nodes on the system network are tested independently.

-In blockchain software development, the shift-left approach is gaining the attention of many software testing companies.
+In blockchain software development, the shift-left approach is gaining the attention of the best software testing companies.
 Conducting the testing process early in the development cycle is pertinent as it minimizes the size and impact of the issues.
 However, if the problem is discovered later, it can prove to be detrimental to the company.